entitiesofentities/msabuild/_posts/conf/2014-9-12-seminars.md

 ### 10. Law and Literature: Modernism and the questioning of normativity within and beyond legal discourse

-Organizers: Angela Condell (University of Roma), TreTiziano Toracca  (University of Perugia/University of Ghent), Alberto Godioli (University of Groningen)
+Organizers: Angela Condello (University of Roma Tre), Tiziano Toracca  (University of Perugia/University of Ghent), Alberto Godioli (University of Groningen)

-Invited Participants (tbc): Prof. Dr. Greta Olson (University of Giessen), Prof., Andreas Philippopoulos-Mihalopoulos (University of Westminster)

 This seminar aims to investigate modernism in a Law and Humanities perspective, with particular regard to: Modernism and legal certainty (Manderson 2012); Normativity and individual experience; The ‘affective life of law’ (Reichman 2009); Guilt and responsibility; Modernism and current juridical discourse.